markjprice/cs12dotnet8/docs/errata/improvements.md

 On page 85, I wrote, "To represent `0.1` in binary, the computer stores 1 in the 1/16 column, 1 in the 1/32 column, 1 in the 1/256 column, 1 in the 1/512 column, and so on.
 The number `0.1` in decimal is `0.00011001100110011…` in binary, repeating forever:"

 But a reader got confused when I used the word "decimal" between the concept of decimal notation and the `decimal` type.
-Note that when refering to the `decimal` type I use a `monospace` "code" font.
+Note that when referring to the `decimal` type I use a `monospace` "code" font.

 In future editions, I will add the word "notation" after words like "decimal" and "binary" to clarify when I am refering to a notation or numbering system.